loe/journal/_posts/2008-3-28-rails-stack.md

 ### Ruby & Ruby Gems

-To start, you will need "Ruby":http://www.ruby-lang.org/ and "Ruby Gems":http://www.ruby-lang.org/.
+To start, you will need [Ruby](http://www.ruby-lang.org/) and [Ruby Gems](http://www.ruby-lang.org/).

 `# apt-get install ruby rubygems`

 `ruby` is a transitional package, currently it will install Ruby 1.8.6 (as of March 20, 2008), unless you know of a specific feature or bug to avoid, it is simplest to let the the package-management system handle which version you get.
-"Ruby Gems":http://rubyforge.org/projects/rubygems/ is a package management system for system for third party ruby libraries, it functions much like "CPAN":http://www.cpan.org/ for "Perl":http://www.perl.com/ or "PEAR":http://www.perl.com/ for "PHP":http://php.net/.
+[Ruby Gems](http://rubyforge.org/projects/rubygems/) is a package management system for system for third party ruby libraries, it functions much like [CPAN](http://www.cpan.org/) for [Perl](http://www.perl.com/) or [PEAR](http://www.perl.com/) for [PHP](http://php.net/).
 We're going to want a number of gems, but first lets update gems itself, from within itself -- how meta.

 `# gem update --system`